yusra-sohail/Movie_Reccomendation_System/README.md

-# movie_reccomendation_system
+# 🎞️✮🍿🎬✧ Movie Reccomender Project
-Explore a Movie Recommender System using Streamlit UI with 5000 movies from TMDB, featuring cosine similarity for movie recommendations and real-time poster updates
+This project showcases a Movie Recommender System built with Streamlit, offering an intuitive user interface.
+The dataset includes 5000 movies sourced from TMDB (The Movie Database).
+Prior to analysis, the dataset underwent rigorous preprocessing involving cleaning, stemming, and vectorization techniques.
+Cosine similarity was utilized to measure movie similarities based on textual features.
+Real-time movie posters were dynamically fetched using the TMDB API, enhancing the visual appeal and relevance of recommendations.
+This project represents my initial exploration into machine learning, combining practical data handling with interactive user experience design